LARA HICKEY

 CREATIVE DIRECTOR

-Jack Hickey is an actor and award-winning writer and director based in Dublin.
 Jack made his debut short film as a writer/director in 2019.
-CYNTHIA, starring Clare Dunne (Kin, Herself) and Moe Dunford (Vikings, Dublin Murders), premiered at the 31st Galway Film Fleadh in July 2019 and won the prestigious Tiernan McBride Award for Best Short Drama, and the award for Best Short Film at the Irish Film Awards in London, selected by Lenny Abrahamson (Normal People, Room), and the Audience Award at the Irish Film Festa Roma in 2020.
-Jack’s most recent short BURN IT ALL (starring Toni O’Rourke and Deirdre O’Kane) premiered at the 34th Galway Film Fleadh, where it won The Donal Gilligan Award for Best Cinematography.
-It has also won Best Narrative Short at The Kerry International Film Festival, and will be embarking on its festival run in 2023.
+CYNTHIA, starring Clare Dunne (Kin, Herself) and Moe Dunford (Vikings, Dublin Murders), premiered at the 31st Galway Film Fleadh in July 2019 and won the prestigious Tiernan McBride Award for Best Short Drama, and the award for Best Short Film at the Irish Film Awards in London, selected by Lenny Abrahamson (Normal People, Room).
+BURN IT ALL (starring Toni O’Rourke and Deirdre O’Kane) premiered at the 34th Galway Film Fleadh, where it won The Donal Gilligan Award for Best Cinematography.
+It has also won Best Narrative Short at the Kerry International Film Festival, and the Special Jury Prize at the BAFTA-qualifying Manchester International Film Festival.